antithesishq/examples/etcd/README.md

 2. Build the health-checker image.
 From within the `health-checker` directory, run the following command:

-`docker build . -f Dockerfile.health-checker -t etcd-health-checker:v1`
+`docker build . -f Dockerfile.health-checker -t etcd-tutorial-health-checker:tutorial`

 2. Build the client image.
 From within the `/client` directory, run the following command:

-`docker build . -f Dockerfile.client -t etcd-client:v1`
+`docker build . -f Dockerfile.client -t etcd-tutorial-client:tutorial`

 3. Run `docker-compose up` from the config directory to start all containers defined in `docker-compose.yml`